Foundations of a Soulmaking Dharma:

 - what do you need to develop to become an instrument for soulful perception?

 - reflecting, recapping, consolidating, celebrating, and exploring what is next for your practice

-This online course will follow the Buddha's principle of ethics as the foundation for Soulmaking practice.
-Participation in this course is supported by group commitment to respect and non-harming, applying to both communication with others and also to one's personal relationship with the practice.
+This online program will follow the Buddha's principle of ethics as the foundation for Soulmaking practice.
+Participation in this program is supported by group commitment to respect and non-harming, applying to both communication with others and also to one's personal relationship with the practice.

-The course fee is $450.
+The program fee is $450.
 This does not include financial support for Catherine or Yahel.
-As is customary at BCBS, there will be an opportunity to offer dāna at the end of the program.
+As is customary at BCBS, there will be an opportunity to offer dāna to the teachers at the end of the program.